David Wise's Aviation History Website

 The lists have been provided as html look-up tables so that I can ensure that the information provided is the latest available.
 Updates are loaded every few weeks as new information comes to light.

-For its first 11 years, this website was hosted as part of their internet service by BT Internet using the domain name www.dave.wise.btinternet.co.uk/ .
+Starting in 2001, this website was hosted as part of their internet service by BT Internet using the domain name www.dave.wise.btinternet.co.uk/ .
 They withdrew this service in November 2012 and all of the associated websites were deleted.
 It has been re-housed with a new domain name www.flydw.org.uk using the services of www.hostpresto.com/

 A major reason for publishing these lists is to provoke feedback.
 I would be pleased to hear from anyone who can add any extra details or corrections, however small.
 Please e-mail me on: email@example.com